jsf80238/rht-data-engineer/duplicates.md

      Someone    | Else      | someone@example.com
     (7 rows)

-The task is to remove duplicate rows WITHOUT using a temporary table.
+The task is to remove duplicate rows WITHOUT using a temporary table, which would give this result:

     example=# select first_name, last_name, email_address from duplicates_example;
      first_name | last_name |      email_address